 Leadership and strategy

 The University of Newcastle is recognised as a world-class university with current rankings placing us in the top three per cent of universities world-wide.
-This is a remarkable achievement for a university that is not yet 50 years old.
+This is a remarkable achievement for a university that is only 50 years old.

-Under the governance and strategic leadership of our Chancellor Mr Paul Jeans and Vice-Chancellor Professor Caroline McMillen, supported by the Council and Executive Committee, the UoN workforce of academic and professional staff are working toward the realisation of our 2025 Vision: to be a global leader in each of our spheres of achievement - equity, education and research.
+Under the governance and strategic leadership of our Chancellor Mr Paul Jeans and Vice-Chancellor Professor Caroline McMillen, supported by the Council and Executive Committee, the UON workforce of academic and professional staff are working toward the realisation of our 2025 vision.

 NeW Directions is our strategic response to the changing global higher education landscape.

-Framed by the University's vision and values, there are five key plans within NeW Directions.
-Each plan outlines our objectives and the strategies we will implement to meet them.
+Framed by the University's vision and values, the five key plans within NeW Directions outline our objectives and the strategies we will implement to meet them.

 Our education strategies in NeW Directions Strategic Plan aim to support staff to develop the skills and resources they need to be innovative, and deliver a rewarding and challenging student experience.